CSE237SP2022/project-coursemana/README.md

 # project-coursemana

 ## User stories

 In this iteration, our group focused on making the previous functionalities more robust while also adding new minor functionalities.
-We improved code cleanliness by separating out helper methods from several methods in the Interface class.
-We also improved the testing of our project.
+We improved code cleanliness by separating codes that ask for user inputs and those that perform data operations into different functions (see modification on addTeacher() for example).
+Such modification enable us to write unit tests for the data operation.

 ***Handling Input Type Error***